go101/golds/README.md

 ### Main Features

+* JavaScript-off friendly, though the experience is a little richer if JavaScript is on.
+  No tracing, no auto external websites visiting.
-* Supports listing exported types not only by alphabet, but also by popularity, which is good to understanding some packages exporting many types.
+* Lists types not only by alphabet, but also by popularity (only avaliable when JavaScript is on), which is good to understanding some packages with many types declared.
-* Supports listing unexported types, which is helpful to understand some packages.
+* Supports listing unexported types and values, which is helpful to understand some packages.
+* Treats `main` packages as the same as library packages.
 * Rich package-level type/value information collection:
   * Shows type implementation relations ([demo 1](https://docs.go101.org/std/pkg/go/ast.html#name-Node) and [demo 2](https://docs.go101.org/std/pkg/bytes.html#name-Buffer)).
   * Shows method implementation relations ([demo](https://docs.go101.org/std/imp/io.Reader.html#name-Read)).